Status : Published Published On : Jan, 2021 Report Code : VRFB11011 Industry : Food & Beverage Available Format : Page : 161

-Industry Insights by Raw Material (Soy, Wheat, and Pea), by Product (Burger Patties, Sausages, Strips & Nuggets, and Meatballs), and Distribution Channel (Retail Outlets, Foodservice, E-commerce)
+Industry Insights by Raw Material (Soy, Wheat, and Pea), by Product (Burger Patties, Sausages, Strips & Nuggets, and Meatballs), by Storage (Frozen, Refrigerated, and Self-Stabled), and Distribution Channel (Retail Outlets, Foodservice, E-commerce)

 Industry Overview

-The Global Plant Based Meat Market estimated to be USD 14.7 billion in 2020 and is predicted to reach USD 28.0 billion by 2027, growing at a CAGR of 13.8% during the forecast period.
-The factors responsible for the growth of plant based meat across the globe is due growing vegan population and plant based meat products, rising consumer awareness regarding its nutritional benefits, and increasing health concerns due to COVID-19 concerns.
+The Global Plant Meat Market is estimated to be USD 14.7 billion in 2023 and is predicted to reach USD 28 billion by 2030, growing at a CAGR of 13.8% during the forecast period 2025-2030.
+Plant-based meat is derived from plants.
+Coconut oil, beet juice, and vegetable proteins form the primary components of plant-based meat.
+Wheat, pea, and blends are too used in plant-based meat products.
+Plant-based meat also contains protein, fat, vitamins, minerals, and water just like animal meat.
+Also, it is healthier than animal-derived meat when consumed in moderation, such as in sandwiches, burger patties, and other dishes.
+The factors responsible for the growth of plant-based meat across the globe are due growing vegan population and plant-based meat products, rising consumer awareness regarding its nutritional benefits, and increasing health concerns due to COVID-19 concerns.
+The favorable initiatives by the government and increased investment will drive the market expansion of the plant-based meat industry.

-Plant based meat have ingredients sourced from plants such as soy flour, to mimic the texture of animal based meat.
-Current innovations also claim that it offers same cooking and eating experience as of traditional animal based meat.
-Few hamburger outlets have introduced plant based burger patties, which emulate the texture of the beef offered in the same outlet.
+Plant-based meat has ingredients sourced from plants such as soy flour, to mimic the texture of animal-based meat.
+Current innovations also claim that it offers the same cooking and eating experience as traditional animal-based meat.
+Few hamburger outlets have introduced plant-based burger patties, which emulate the texture of the beef offered in the same outlet.

-The global pandemic of COVID-19 has positively impacted the sale of plant based meat, particularly in the U.S. and Europe.
+The global pandemic of COVID-19 has positively impacted the sale of plant-based meat, particularly in the U.S. and Europe.
 The conventional meat industry in the U.S. is in a tailspin.
-Owing to the risk of infection and country wise serious lockdown, then the meat packing plants in the U.S. are closed.
-This closure has led to reduction in more than 25% of the meat production and disruption in the food supply.
-Plant based meat producers such as Tyson Foods have announced to take advantage of such gap in food supply chain across the country.
-Moreover, the U.S. based plant based meat giants, Beyond Meats, and Impossible Foods have taken steps to increase their retail footprint.
+Owing to the risk of infection and country-wide serious lockdown, the meat packing plants in the U.S. are closed.
+This closure has led to a reduction in more than 25% of meat production and disruption in the food supply.
+Plant-based meat producers such as Tyson Foods have announced to take advantage of such a gap in the food supply chain across the country.
+Moreover, the U.S.-based plant-based meat giants, Beyond Meats, and Impossible Foods have taken steps to increase their retail footprint.

 Market Segmentation